pboling/rspec-stubbed_env/README.md

 ## Code of Conduct

-Everyone interacting in the AnonymousActiveRecord project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/rspec-stubbed_env/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the AnonymousActiveRecord project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][conduct].

 ## Versioning